 Apart from defining sets, every child and every brain creates links between the different aspects of experience.
 For example, when it hears a voice, it automatically makes the connection that a human is present.
 In formal language, connections of this type are called relations.
 Relations connect and differentiate elements along other lines than sets: the two form a complementing couple.
-Defining a set unifies many objects and at the same time divides them into two: those belonging to the set and those that do not; defining a (binary) relation unifies elements two by two and divides them into many, namely into the many couples it defines.
+Defining a set unifies many objects and at the same time divides them into two: those belonging to the set and those that do not; defining a (binary) relation unifies elements two by two and divides them into many, cake, we follow the rule: I cut, you choose.
+The method has two properties: it is just, as everybody thinks that they have the share that they deserve, and it is fully satisfying, as everybody has the feeling that they have at least as much as the other.
+What rule is namely into the many couples it defines.